 - Test set linking is available for connected Orchestrator instances version 2020.10 or higher.

 - Test sets linked from Orchestrator are read-only.
-This means that you cannot edit the name, description, or version number.
+This means that you cannot edit the name, description, or version.
+Any changes need to be done in Orchestrator.